Decay of the Weyl curvature in expanding black hole cosmologies: First order redshift

 We begin with

 In the first place we are only interested in terms whose factors are either $j$, or $n$, $\nb$, and ignore all other terms with factors $m$, $\mb$, and $\hat{i}$; thus in the following formula we set

 \begin{remark} With $M_q$ as commutator the prefactor that appears in bold in \eqref{eq:LambdatLambdabt:sym} would be different, and this term would fail to cancel with similar terms appearing in $\Lambdat^2+\Lambdabt^2$ discussed below.
-The cancellations that \emph{do} occur with $N$ as a commutator are discussed in Section~\ref{sec:J:cancel}. \end{remark}
+The cancellations that \emph{do} occur with $N$ --- defined by \eqref{eq:N} and expressed as in \eqref{eq:N:q} --- as a commutator are discussed in Section~\ref{sec:J:cancel}. \end{remark}

 In the second instance we consider all terms with factors $m$, $\mb$, and $\hat{i}$, and set

 In particular we have the following contributions to the divergence \eqref{eq:divQ:M:null}:

 Let us now turn to the remaining components: